 It may seem like a simple thing to change, but there are plenty of factors that can impact the quality of your sleep or make it more difficult to drift off at night.
 Your lifestyle, habits and relationships all come into play, so the journey to a good night’s sleep actually starts from the moment you wake up.

-Here are ten top tips for a better night’s sleep from Dr Mark Winwood, Clinical Lead for Mental Health Services at AXA Health.
+Here are 10 top tips for a better night’s sleep from Eugene Farrell, AXA Health’s mental health consultancy lead.

 1. Stay active during the day

 Getting regular exercise, or at least making sure you keep moving throughout the day, will help you get off to sleep easier.

 Moderate to vigorous exercise (even for just 20 to 30 minutes a few times a week) can gently tire the body out, promoting better sleep.1 Exercise can reduce daytime sleepiness and may reduce the need for sleep medication.

 Insufficient sleep leads to lower exercise levels, creating a cycle which in turn affects our sleep.
 Being active also reduces stress and anxiety, which can make it easier to switch off and improve the overall quality and length of your sleep.